 The open concept of the company’s premises is freely accessible for visitors and residents and strengthens the acceptance of the company’s location and enriches the town of Bad Boll with a new contemporary building block for nature conservation, biodiversity and landscape appreciation.

-Short office name: Glück Landschaftsarchitektur GmbH
+Landscape Architects: Glück Landschaftsarchitektur GmbH

 Project Name: Freianlagen WALA Heilmittel GmbH